 8. Time management

 We live in the age of distraction.
-The average person spends roughly 2.5 hours a day on social media.
+With the entire power of the internet in our pockets 24 hours a day, it’s a wonder anything gets done at all!
 All of this makes time management skills incredibly important.
 Mastering these skills ensures that you can complete tasks more efficiently while maintaining a healthy work-life balance.

 Here are five examples of time management skills you might see on a resume: